InfuseAI/primehub-site/docs/quickstart/pull-secret.md

 We can use a deploy token as a secret on PrimeHub for accessing a repo on GitLab.
 GitLab also has a nice guide instructing how to [Creating a Deploy Token](https://docs.gitlab.com/ee/user/project/deploy_tokens/#creating-a-deploy-token) of a specific repo.

-Once you have applied the token, please keep the `Username` and `Token` safely since they are only displayed once and we need the pair later on PrimeHub.
+Once you have applied the token, please keep the pair of `Username` and `Token` safely since they are only displayed once and we need the pair later on PrimeHub.

 ### Add a pair of token as a secret on PrimeHub